AtilioA/mpv-reencode-cut/README.md

 Use arrow keys to change settings:

-- `↑ / ↓`: navigate between encoder, bitrate, and multi-cut mode options
+- `↑ / ↓`: navigate between options including encoder, bitrate, audio-only mode, and multi-cut mode
 - `← / →`: change the current option's value
 - `Enter / Esc`: save and exit

-Encoders are dynamically listed based on your ffmpeg build output, and default to `libx264`.
+Encoders are dynamically listed based on your ffmpeg build output.
+Audio and video encoders default to `libmp3lame` and `libx264` respectively.

+When in audio-only mode, the menu options will change to reflect audio-specific settings.
+Output files will be saved with .mp3 extension in this mode.

 All changes are persisted to your `script-opts` config (`mpv-reencode-cut.conf`) file.